dwyl/phoenix-liveview-counter-tutorial/README.md

 ### _Explanation_ of the Code

 The first line instructs Phoenix to use the `Phoenix.LiveView` behaviour.
-This loads just means that we will need to implement certain functions for our live view to work.
+This just means that we will need to implement certain functions for our live view to work.

 The first function is `mount/3` which,